[email protected] 318-562-6903

 Certified Sex Addiction Therapist

 I am an Army Veteran who has a Bachelor’s in Psychology from Louisiana Tech University and Master’s in Marriage and Family Therapy from Fuller Theological Seminary.
 I am an ordained minister and Licensed Professional Counselor trained in EMDR for trauma, Restoration Therapy for couples and families, a Certified Clinical Trauma Professional (CCTP) and I am also a certified sex addiction therapist (CSAT).
-I am also currently the Director of Recovery for The Hub: Urban Ministry that works to fight against poverty and human trafficking.
 I am married to my wife Jacie and I have two sons Grady and Jude.

 I started this practice to be able to help people in ways that are progressive, cutting edge, and have the ability to make real and lasting change in the body, mind, and spirit.
 As a part of my journey I have faced trauma of different levels and experiences.
 I am a child of sexual neglect and divorce.
 I have faced bullying and emotional abuse.
 I have been to war in Afghanistan and faced natural disasters like Hurricane Katrina.
 I have two children with special needs and rare diseases.
 This has shaped me to have a heart for helping others and experience with real change and healing.
 Through all of this, God has continued to work in me to guide me and lead me to help others.
 Counseling and guidance have helped me to move past my past and continue to overcome my hang-ups and hurts.
 I hope that through taking the risky and sometimes scary step of calling a counselor that others will reach out and find that same help I received.
 Our past is important, but it does not have to dictate our present.
 We have a team of amazing of counselors, therapists, and social workers who want to walk along side you with whatever you are facing.
 The battle does not have to be fought alone.
 We believe there is power in vulnerability and that by reaching out for help you can find the power and strength to overcome whatever trauma and pain that life has brought upon you.